Razpines/reels_factory/docs/llm.md

 - Default path in code: `models/llama-3.1-8b-instruct-q6_k.gguf` (change if you swap models).
 - If you’re CPU-only, prefer Q4 or Q5 quantization and smaller context (`n_ctx`).
 - Keep the model out of git; `.gitignore` already excludes `models/`.

+## Scope / limitations
+- This repo currently targets **local GGUF inference only**.
+It does **not** integrate hosted providers (OpenRouter, OpenAI/Anthropic, etc.).
+Add your own client if you need managed inference.